Gerard Fowke: Early career

 He worked as a bookkeeper and clerk in Nashville, Tennessee, before returning to Kentucky in 1873.
 From 1873 to 1876, Fowke was a student and farmer in Kentucky.
 In 1876, he moved to central Illinois, where he taught grammar school for two years.
 He then taught in Brown County, Ohio, before taking a position as a grammar school principal in Sidney, Ohio, from 1879 to 1881.
 In 1881, he took a class at Ohio State University in geology and archeology.
-After this course, he became interested enough in the subject to spend the rest of his life in the study of geology and archeology.
+After the course, he became interested enough in the subjects to spend the rest of his life in the study of them.

 Career

 Fowke's career in science began in 1883 when he studied geological formations associated with the Wabash, Arkansas, and Missouri Rivers.
 The river he spent most of his time studying, though, was the Ohio River.
 During the course of his career, Fowke thoroughly investigated the geology of the Ohio River from its mouth to its source.
 He studied Flint Ridge for the Smithsonian Institution, detailing his findings in the "Smithsonian Report" in 1884.
 In 1886, he studied the archeology of the Monongahela River Valley of Pennsylvania.

 Fowke was hired by antiquities collector Warren Moorehead in 1889 to study Native American mounds in Ross County, Ohio.
-Working together with a team of laborers for about a month, the two excavated 12–15 Native American mounds.
+Working together with a team of laborers for about a month, the two excavated 12–15 mounds.
 Fowke worked for the Smithsonian Institution, under the Bureau of Ethnology, from 1885 to 1888, studying Native American sites in the eastern United States.
 He searched for evidence of pre-historic settlements on Vancouver Island in Canada from 1896 to 1897.

 He travelled in Siberia on the Amur River, looking for evidence that East Asians migrated to North America to become Native Americans.
 Working for the American Museum of Natural History of New York City, he travelled to Vladivostok in 1898 with fellow researcher Berthold Laufer.
-The two spent several months together.
-They travelled the Amur River in Siberia by boat, studying the Tungusic, Ainu, and Gilyak peoples.
+The two spent several months together, travelling the Amur River by boat and studying the Tungusic, Ainu, and Gilyak peoples.
 They took photos and recorded songs, and studied artifacts and native cultures.
 The two researchers later split up, with Fowke continuing to travel the Amur River by canoe, accompanied only by a stranded sailor and a Tungusic native.
-Fowke started this expedition from Victoria, British Columbia, sailing first to Japan, then Vladivostok, then Khabarovsk, Siberia.
+Fowke started the expedition from Victoria, British Columbia, sailing first to Japan, then Vladivostok, then Khabarovsk, Siberia.
 From there, he boated on a canoe for 700 miles along the Amur River to the Channel of Tartary, down the coast to the Sea of Okhotsk, then back to Nikolayevsk-on-Amur.

 From 1911 to 1916, he worked for the Missouri Historical Society, studying the geology of the Saint Louis, Missouri area.
 Before this, he had studied geology in Ohio.
-Fowke also worked for the Jefferson Memorial in Saint Louis, setting up a collection there of Native American relics.
+Fowke also worked for the Jefferson Memorial in Saint Louis, setting up a collection of Native American relics there.
 He rearranged them in 1926, and set up a new collection in 1930.